How to Fund Your Dream Reporting Project

 Her advice to fellowship and grant applicants?
 “When you’re pitching, don’t just pitch a topic.
 Pitch a strategy for how you’re going to investigate it.”

 - Education Week Gregory M. Chronister Journalism Fellowship: Each year, Editorial Projects in Education Inc., the parent company of Education Week, offers $10,000 to one journalist who “undertakes a significant enterprising or investigative journalism project that promises to inform and educate the field and the public about a timely and important issue for pre-K-12 education.”
 The fellowship is intended to be completed while the recipient continues his or her regular employment.
-The deadline for the 2019 fellowship expired Nov.
-16, 2018.
+You can see the fellowship application schedule here.

 - EWA’s Reporting Fellowship: Periodically, EWA opens up applications for fellowships of up to $8,000 to support impactful education-related reporting projects.
 The money can be used for any legitimate newsgathering purpose, including relief from regular newsroom responsibilities, travel, training or data help.